-Our guide gives you a complete overview of the Southwest Rapid Rewards program, including how to earn and redeem points, book a flight and gain elite status.
+Our guide gives you a complete overview of the Southwest Rapid Rewards program, including how to earn and redeem points, who it’s good for and gain elite status.

 Whether Southwest is your airline of choice or you’ve never hitched a ride with the low-cost carrier, here’s everything you need to know about its rewards program, from all the ways you can earn points to the best (and worst) ways to redeem them.

 The Southwest Airlines Rapid Rewards loyalty program is one of the easiest frequent flyer programs to navigate.
-It lets you earn points on flights, purchases with its hotel and car rental partners, everyday spending and more — which you can redeem for a variety of awards, including Southwest airfare (which is by far your best redemption option, but more on that later).
+It lets you earn points on flights, purchases with its hotel and car rental partners, everyday spending and more — which you can redeem for a variety of awards, including Southwest airfare (which is by far your best redemption option).

-Although your flight options with the Rapid Rewards program are limited mainly to domestic travel (Southwest serves only 10 countries outside of the U.S.), it’s a great option for economy flyers, as well as families and other large groups toting a lot of extra luggage.
+Although your flight options with the airline are limited mainly to domestic travel (Southwest also serves a limited number of other countries in North America), it’s a great option for economy flyers, as well as families and other large groups toting a lot of extra luggage.